 The data is compelling.
 One major operator reported a 22% increase in average order value after deploying AI-powered product recommendations.
 Another cut customer service labor costs by 18% with a cannabis-specific chatbot.

-But here's the thing nobody talks about in industry events: every one of these AI systems is now making decisions that legally require disclosure to the consumer in most states.
-Cannabis is the one industry where "consumer disclosure" already triggers a avalanche of additional compliance obligations.
+But here's the thing nobody talks about in industry events: every one of these AI systems can make a decision that may need disclosure, substantiation, or human review depending on what it says and where it appears.
+Cannabis is the one industry where "consumer disclosure" already triggers an avalanche of additional compliance obligations.

 That's why AI disclosure compliance has become a critical liability issue across regulated markets.